About Seafood Industry Australia (SIA)

 Our vision is for the Australian seafood industry to be United, Effective and Respected.
 Our mission is to Promote, Protect and Develop the Australian seafood industry on the national and international level.

 At the Seafood Industry Australia Members’ Advisory Forum in September 2017 industry issues were tabled and discussed.
-Over the following months these issues were combined with further member and stakeholder feedback to develop the association’s priority list.
+Over the following months these issues were combined with further member and stakeholder feedback to develop the association’s priority list and from them our goals.

 SIA's eight key priorities are: